Go to Arts in the Parks

 The Artist-In-Residence program provides an exceptional way for artists to share the scenic beauty and recreational resources of Alaska State Parks through the talents of artists.

-Artwork created as a result of this program will characterize scenic attributes of Alaska State Parks for present and future generations, thereby fulfilling one of the main purposes of the program.
+The purpose of the Artist-In-Residence program is to encourage artists to create work inspired by Alaska’s state parks.
+Artwork created during this program will embody the scenic attributes of Alaska State Parks for present and future generations.
 The artwork will also provide park visitors and the general public a unique way to experience parks through the eyes and ears of the contributing artists.

 If you'd like to see the artist bios from last year's Artist in Residence program, check out the Past AIR page!